 Accommodation, transport to and from the airport and to the project each day, training and support from BPT staff during the project and any project materials.

 Flights, food, travel/medical insurance (please check links for Insurance information), vaccinations (rabies IS compulsory), visas, excursions on days off, luxury items such as alcohol or chocolate etc.

-£700 PER PERSON for 1 week based on 2 STUDENTS SHARING for a minimum of 15 surgeries in 1 week.
-This option is only available if students can already spay and neuter cats and dogs before the project starts.
+£750 PER PERSON for 1 week based on 2 STUDENTS SHARING for a minimum of 15 surgeries in 1 week.
+This option is only available if students can already neuter male cats and dogs before the project starts.